The Importance of Baptism

 One of the first principles of understanding the Bible is that doctrine should be based on many passages and not just a few passages taken in isolation.
 Believers should be “rightly dividing the word of truth” (2 Timothy 2:15).
 We must put together many relevant scriptures on a particular subject to gain full understanding.
 Baptism is a case in point.
 Therefore, let’s look at several baptism passages in the Bible:

-Before His ascension to heaven, Jesus gave the great commission saying, “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost” (Matthew 28:19).
+Jesus Himself declared, “He that believeth and is baptized shall be saved” (Mark 16:16; John 4:1-2).
+And before His ascension to heaven, Jesus gave the great commission saying, “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost” (Matthew 28:19).

 The apostle Peter on the day of Pentecost repeated, “Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost“ (Acts 2:38).
 Believers should first repent, get baptized, and then God responds to their obedience by giving them His Holy Spirit (Acts 5:32).

 Even when God chose to call the gentiles to be part of His Church, Peter immediately said: “Can any man forbid water, that these should not be baptized, which have received the Holy Ghost as well as we?
 And he commanded them to be baptized in the name of the Lord” (Acts 10:47-48).
 From all these verses we can see the importance of baptism.